© 2026 Red River Radio

 Sanders said the attack was a reminder that we quote, ‘live in a fallen world full of sin.’
 “Last week’s attack made clear that this is about more than just about law and order.
 We live in a world where men want to tear down everything that is good, whether it is out of hatred towards our president, hatred towards our country, or just hatred in their hearts.
 And the Arkansas National Guard is being called on to confront that evil head on and confront it with good.”

-The Arkansas National Guard Deployment to Washington D.C. is expected to last for several months.
+What impact this may or may not have on the Arkansas National Guard Deployment to Washington D.C. is unknown at this time.
+Their deployment is expected to continue through the end of February. last for several months.
 They will conduct security presence patrols and provide support to local law enforcement, and relieve at least some of the guard members currently on patrols in Washington.

 Reporter & Host, Little Rock Public Radio